The ambush of Bounds should not affect the treatment of Kavanaugh

 Kavanaugh has been a judge for 12 years on the most important appeals court in America.
 He has written more than 300 opinions.
 Thus, the Senate can assess his approach to judging without examining stray utterances from decades ago.

-In addition, Kavanaugh went through a confirmation battle — one that last several years.
+In addition, Kavanaugh went through a confirmation battle — one that lasted several years.
 The Senate eventually confirmed him.
 So again, the Senate really only needs to review what Kavanaugh has written since being confirmed in order to assess his suitability as a Justice.
 Whatever came before has already been “litigated,” as President Obama liked to say.

 Finally, Bounds’ case has no relevance to the question of whether the Senate needs to see every paper that passed through Kavanaugh when he was White House Staff Secretary.
 It was absurd to reject Bounds based on snarky writings from his undergraduate days about diversity.
 But at least the statements that bothered Scott were written by Bounds.